 He or she can then let you know if your cat needs a professional veterinary dental cleaning or surgery.

 Just like us, our cats need a daily oral health and dental care routine to ensure their teeth remain as clean as possible.
 It’s a good idea to get your kitten used to have their teeth brushed when they are young.

 Get your vet’s blessing to do this first, since even kittens can have oral health issues that will need to be resolved before you can brush their teeth.

 You’ll probably have more success if you gradually ease your cat into this routine.
 Wait until he’s calm and relaxed, and take these steps:

 - Gently lift his lips and take a few seconds to use your finger to give his teeth and gums a massage.

 - Keep your expectations low to start.
 You may only reach one or two teeth the first few times you attempt brushing - and that’s okay.
 Stop before your kitty gets too annoyed.

-- When your cat has gotten used to having his teeth and gum massaged on a regular basis, you can gradually begin to introduce a toothbrush and toothpaste designed specifically for cats (do not use your own toothpaste, as its ingredients are toxic to our furry friends).
+- When your cat has gotten used to having his teeth and gum massaged regularly, you can gradually begin to introduce a toothbrush and toothpaste designed specifically for cats (do not use your toothpaste, as its ingredients are toxic to our furry friends).
 Find flavors that appeal to them, such as chicken or beef.

 A word to the wise: Your cat may react by biting or scratching if they become too stressed out during teeth cleaning.
 Some owners choose to spare their fingers by dropping additives such as plaque remover into their kitty’s drinking water.